Extended Wess-Zumino Dark Radiation Model with Interacting Scalar Field Dark Matter and Stepped Dark Radiation: Abstract

 \section{Abstract}

-In this paper, we explore the interaction between scalar field dark matter and stepped dark radiation as an extension of the WZDR model.
-The supersymmetry-based WZDR framework has demonstrated considerable potential in alleviating the Hubble tension.
-Previous investigations have examined the interaction between stepped dark radiation and cold dark matter, with the aim of simultaneously addressing both the Hubble and $S_8$ tensions.
-Given the suppressive effect of scalar field dark matter on small-scale structure growth, we replace cold dark matter with scalar field dark matter in the present work and introduce its interaction with stepped dark radiation via pure momentum coupling, thereby formulating a novel coupling model.
-We impose constraints on the model parameters using a variety of cosmological datasets, including the Cosmic Microwave Background, Baryon Acoustic Oscillations, Type Ia Supernovae, $H_0$ measurements from SH0ES, $S_8$ data from the Dark Energy Survey Year 3, and data from the Atacama Cosmology Telescope.
-Our analysis reveals that the performance of the new model is nearly identical to that of the original WZDR model, with only a marginal improvement.
-When using the full data combination, the best-fit values for $H_0$ in the coupled model and WZDR model are 70.89 km/s/Mpc and 70.68 km/s/Mpc, respectively.
-For the $S_8$ parameter, the new model results in a decrease from 0.8136 in the original model to 0.8113.
-Furthermore, the coupling signal remains weak, with the constraint on the coupling parameter being $\log_{10}(\xi)<4.56$.
-While the coupling model offers some improvement, it does not fully resolve the cosmological tensions, indicating that further investigation is required to address these issues.
+{ This paper investigates the interaction between scalar field dark matter and stepped dark radiation as an extension of the Wess-Zumino dark radiation (WZDR) model.
+The WZDR framework, based on supersymmetry, shows promise in alleviating the Hubble tension.
+Previous studies have explored the interaction between stepped dark radiation and cold dark matter to address both the Hubble and $S_8$ tensions.
+In this work, we replace cold dark matter with scalar field dark matter, introducing its interaction with stepped dark radiation via pure momentum coupling, creating a novel model.
+We constrain the model parameters using a range of cosmological datasets, including the Cosmic Microwave Background, Baryon Acoustic Oscillations, Type Ia Supernovae, $H_0$ measurement from SH0ES, $S_8$ data from the Dark Energy Survey Year 3, and Atacama Cosmology Telescope data.
+Our analysis shows that the new model performs similarly to the original WZDR model, with only a marginal improvement.
+The best-fit $H_0$ values for the coupled model and WZDR model are $70.89$ km/s/Mpc and $70.68$ km/s/Mpc, respectively.
+The $S_8$ parameter decreases from $0.8136$ in the original model to $0.8113$ in the new model.
+Compared to the $\Lambda$CDM model, the new model improves the $\chi^2_{\min}$ statistic by $-8.34$, while the WZDR model improves it by $-7.49$.
+The coupling signal remains weak, with the coupling parameter constrained to $\log_{10}(\xi)<4.56$.
+Although the coupling model provides some improvement, it does not fully resolve the cosmological tensions, suggesting the need for further investigation.}